-Case studies on interventions at scale in the area of early childhood development
+Case studies on achieving impact at scale in the area of early childhood development

 What is the issue?

 The Bernard van Leer Foundation is an independent foundation working globally to inform and inspire large-scale action to support the health and well-being of babies, toddlers and the people who care for them.
 In 2019, they commissioned RAND Europe to deliver a set of case studies to document learning about initiatives to achieve impact at scale in early childhood development programmes.

 How did we help?

-In producing these case studies, RAND Europe aimed to ensure that lessons on ‘what works’ in operating at scale were systematically captured, assessed and available for other governments, practitioners and foundations to use.
+In producing these case studies, RAND Europe aimed to ensure that lessons on achieving change at scale were systematically captured, assessed and available for other governments, practitioners and foundations to use.
 In particular, the project sought to understand the critical conditions for achieving sustainable impact at scale in early childhood development.

 Each case study involved a careful review of documentation and interviews with a range of stakeholders, to hear directly about their experiences and reflections.

 What did we learn?